Smudge202/smudge202.github.io/_posts/2016-07-23-clean-space-lunar-orbit.md

 If you combine all of the above, there's a great number of things our exploration spacecraft can observe, measure, extrapolate, and assume.
 By plotting the orbital trajectory of bodies, we can ascertain the [_gravitational parameters_](https://en.wikipedia.org/wiki/Standard_gravitational_parameter) (μ) of the bodies involved.
 If the _gravitational constant_ is known, we can extrapolate the mass of bodies.
 We might even begin to make assumptions of density from observed mass (versus body volume) to take a guess at heavy metal likelihoods.

-There are a great number of things we can learn from vehicles such as this.
-Which leads us to how this applies to _Clean Space_.
+There are a great many ways exploration can and will effect the game, and it will evidently be crucial to have a basic understanding to be at all competent in the game.
+I love the prospect of teaching (hopefully not too incorrectly) physics and astrology to people playing the game, though can hopefully make it _fun_.
+So, let's see how all this science might apply to _Clean Space_.

 ## Independent Observation